IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

-# Single Particle spIsoNet Tutorial
+# spIsoNet Tutorial

-Single Particle spIsoNet (spIsoNet) is designed to correct for the preferred orientation problem in cryoEM by self-supervised deep learning, by recovering missing information from well-sampled orientations in Fourier space.
+spIsoNet (Single Particle IsoNet) is designed to correct for the preferred orientation problem in cryoEM by self-supervised deep learning, by recovering missing information from well-sampled orientations in Fourier space.

 Unlike conventional supervised deep learning methods that need explicit input-output pairs for training, spIsoNet autonomously extracts supervisory signals from the original data, ensuring the reliability of the information used for training.

+spIsoNet is designed for single particle analysis and subtomogram averaging.
+For the correcting missing wedge in cryoET, please refer to IsoNet.

 # 1. Quick run

 The default parameter in spIsoNet should be suitable for most cases.
-You can also train with larger epoch values to obtain better results.

 ## 1.0 prepare data set
 The tutorial data can be downloaded on google drive: xxx